-Before leaving, I paid one last visit to Kang-joop-kool and saw my child's grave, and the peaceful scenery and lovely views over the hills and the broad valley, thinking of the past and its many memories connected with the place.
-I paid my last visit to the Rajah, when I told him that I had strongly urged the restoration to him of his old possession, the Kubo valley I visited all the familiar spots round the capital.
-I said good-bye to old Thangal, Bularam Singh, and all my old follower, and, on the 19th of March, bade adieu to Manipur, which I felt I had raised out of the mire of a bad reputation.
+It appears by the official correspondence that the Senaputtee sent seven Manipur sepahis to open the child's grave, and scatter the remains, out of scenery and lovely views over the hills and the broad valley, thinking of the past and its many memories connected with the place.
+I paid my last visit to the Rajah, when I told him that I had strongly urged the restoration to him of his old possession, the Kubo valley.
+I visited all the familiar spots round the capital.
+I said good-bye to old Thangal, Bularam Singh, and all my old followers, and, on the 19th of March, bade adieu to Manipur, which I felt I had raised out of the mire of a bad reputation.